bcgov/PSP/secops/README.md

 The goal is to embed security visibility and control in the development lifecycle.
 This can be implemented as Security as Code as demonstrated above using open-sourced tools.
 With this process in place

+- Code review becomes code preview using the static analysis tools
+- Patching becomes build a new environment and deploy using infrastructure-as-code like Ansible, Terraform, Pulumi or ArgoCD

 > **Repeatable**,
 >> **Consistent,**
 >>> **Embedded Approach**